vishwas7860/Whatsapp-Chat-Analyzer/README.md

 ##### We are using Streamlit for UI
-It analyze the chats between users and plot some Informative data graphs
+It analyzes the chats between users and plots some Informative data graphs